 As part of its sustainability efforts Amazon has created the APASS package certification.
 Micom Laboratories was in Seattle, at Amazon.com’s corporate packaging lab, on April 8th and 9th for a two day training on ISTA 6-Amazon.com.
-Micom was already ISTA certified for series 1 through 6.
+Micom was already ISTA accredited for series 1 through 6.
 Micom is now part of the Amazon Packaging Support and Supplier Network (APASS).
 This program was put in place by Amazon to support vendors in certifying their products under its Frustration-Free Packaging Program.

 To satisfy Amazon’s test schedules, manufacturers must certify their products either as a Tier 1- Frustration Free Packaging (FFP Amazon), Tier 2- Ships-In-Own-Container (SIOC Amazon) or Tier-3 -Prep-Free Packaging (PFP).

 - Packaging minimum dimensions: 9” x 6” x 0.375”

 - Easy to open: product must be unpacked within 120 seconds

 SIOC Amazon – Tier 2